How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Your network is important | Contact friends and acquaintances who’ve held similar roles or reach out to networking networks for professionals in addition to brainstorming members within professional organizations. |
+Your Network is Important | Have a chat with friends who have held similar roles or reach out via professionally-oriented networks as well as brainstorming members within professional organizations. |

-Plan Talk points | Qualifications and training, Years of relevant work experience, results and accomplishments, Unique skills and characteristics (e.g. multilingualism) and industry knowledge. the potential for training |
+Prepare talking points | Education & certification, Years of relevant work experience, results and accomplishments, unique abilities and skills (e.g. the ability to speak two languages) and industry knowledge. the potential for training |

-Be confident & concise | Speak clearly about your experiences, achievements and job expectations.
-Use tangible results to highlight your achievements. |
+Be confident & concise | Be clear about your experience as well as your achievements and expectations.
+Make sure you highlight tangible results. |

-Remain flexible | Consider alternative incentives such as performance-based bonus structures instead of Base salary (?).
+Stay flexible | Consider alternative incentives such as incentive structures based on performance rather than Base salary (?).
 Be sure remain professional during the negotiation process. |

-Practice active listening | Listening is just as important as speaking during these kinds of conversations.
-Learn from these discussions and incorporate it into any future conversations you’ll probably be involved in. |
+Practice active listening | Listening is equally as important as communicating in these kinds of conversations.
+You can take the lessons you’ve learned away from these conversations and incorporate it into any future negotiations that you’re likely to take part in. |

 What is the concept of salary negotiation?